AndroFlo/ignore-battery-optimisation-checker/README.md

 <h1 align="center">IgnoreBatteryOptimisationChecker<a href="https://github.com/AndroFlo/IgnorebatteryoptimisationcheckerApp#how-to-include"><img src="https://jitpack.io/v/javiersantos/AppUpdater.svg"></a></h1>
 <h4 align="center">Android Library</h4>

-<p align="center">Android Library that checks for updates on Google Play, GitHub, Amazon, F-Droid or your own server.
-This library notifies your apps' updates by showing a Material dialog, Snackbar or notification.
-Check out the <a href="https://github.com/javiersantos/AppUpdater/wiki">wiki</a>.</p>
+<h3 align="center">This library is a fork of <a href="https://github.com/javiersantos/AppUpdater">AppUpdated</a></h3>

+<p align="center">Android Library that checks fif our application is whitelisted in the system battery saver.
+If not by default a dialog is displayed and the user can clic on the "Settings" button to launch the ACTION_IGNORE_BATTERY_OPTIMIZATION_SETTINGS intent. </p>

 ## How to include